Home

 There are, however, occasions when formatting is useful and so I soon adopted Markdown as my format of choice.
 I found that it was a good compromise between the simplicity of plain text and the formatting of a rich text editor (like Evernote).

-And so, I dropped Evernote in favor of my own patchwork markdown solution.
+And so, I dropped Evernote in favour of my own patchwork markdown solution.
 To create and edit my notes I used Typora on Windows and 1Writer on iOS.
 Both used a single Dropbox folder to keep things in sync.
 This worked well for a number of years but was a fairly convoluted setup and so I went in search for a better solution.

 To avoid another surprise change in pricing model I wanted something self-hosted and open-source and in that regard, there is certainly plenty of choice.
 Just take a look at the Awesome-Selfhosted list and you’ll see plenty of great apps.
 At the time, I went through every option in that list and although some came close, none quite made the mark.
 In particular, a lot of the choices that supported markdown utilised a split view where the raw markdown is on the left and the rendered view is on the right.
 I wanted something more akin to the Bear app where you can write in raw markdown that is then rendered inline.